-Dr. John Hanafin of Butte City, Mont., is visiting relatives here this veek.
-"Down Mobile' filled the Opera House here Tuesday night.
-The performance was one of the very best that has vis-ited this city for months, and the heavy applause that greeted the performance showed that their efforts to entertain held its annual business meeting yes-terday at the L. D. S. business colbe left to the executive board.

-The Poet's Round Table met with Mrs. Ferdinand Dickert on Monday Mrs. David Evans being chairman and Bliss Carman the poet discussed.
-The table decorations were carried cut in pumpkin yellow, with autumn leaves and fruits, large pumpkins being fash-loned into baskets and filled with fruit Dainty gold spoons were the place cards.
-The guests were Mrs. Hancock Mrs. Sowles, Mrs. Williams of Michiby the clubs.
+Dr. John Hanafin of Butte City, Mont., is visiting relatives here this week.
+"Down Mobile' filled the Opera House basket making, besides candle dipping and woodenware.
+The Poet's Round Table met with Ferdinand Dickert on Monday David Evans being chairman and Mrs. The restoration of the famous wolf den, where Gen. Israel Putnam slew Bliss Carman the poet discussed.
+The the wolf, is now practically complete, \$2,262 having been expended for the purpose by the Elizabeth Porter Puttable decorations were carried cut in pumpkin yellow, with autumn leaves and fruits, large pumpkins being fash-loned into baskets and filled with fruit. nam Chapter of the D. A. R. of Putnam, Dainty gold spoons were the place cards.
+The guests were Mrs. Hancock, Mrs. Sowles, Mrs. Williams of Michi-Conn